opsschool/curriculum/soft_skills.rst

 ----------------

 * Runbooks?
-SOP? (cparedes: might be worthwhile even though we want to automate SOP’s away as much as possible - what should we check at 2 AM?
+SOP? (cparedes: might be worthwhile even though we want to automate SOP's away as much as possible - what should we check at 2 AM?
 What do folks typically do in this situation if automation fails?)

 * Architecture and design (cparedes: also maybe talk about *why* we choose that